 A: The first step should be to look inward and have some super-honest conversations.
 This worksheet is a great way for you and your buying partner to get on the same page.

 Talk openly about your priorities: Where do you see yourself in five to 10 years?
 Create a checklist of must-haves in your new home and neighborhood.
-Hash out a budget, and talk about the kind of lifestyle changes you might be willing to take on (and the ones you won’t be willing to do).
+Hash out a budget and talk about the kind of lifestyle changes you might be willing to take on (and the ones you won't be willing to make).

 Finally, check your credit, correct any errors in your report, and start taking steps to build a positive financial profile.

 Q: Is there any wiggle room on the 20% down payment, or should I just plan on making that?